mkornyev/iOS-Maps/README.md

 * run pod install
 * then run the Xcode Project

-### Notes
+### Important Notes

-* Take a look at our Firebase instance to watch updates happed live in the database
+* Take a look at our Firebase instance (shared with profh@cmu.edu) to watch updates happen live in the database
-* The ContentView sometimes fails to refresh the AddTrip view: meaning you might have to restart the app after ending a trip to create a new one
+* The ContentView sometimes fails to refresh the AddTrip view: meaning you might have to restart the app after ending a trip to create a new trip